Zeppelin LZ 66: Boarding of Royal

 On 23 April 1917, L 23 intercepted the Norwegian ship Royal on the North Sea 85 nautical miles (157.42 km) off the Bovbjerg Lighthouse.
 They were able to stop the ship by dropping a bomb right in front of it, forcing its Norwegian crew to board the lifeboats.
 The airship then proceeded to gently hover above one lifeboat, whereupon Commander Bockholt demanded the ship's papers and sent an officer and 5 sailors over to the vessel to investigate if the cargo ship was carrying contraband in violation of Norwegian neutrality.
 Royal was indeed illegally carrying timber to England, namely pit props destined for West Hartlepool.
 This discovery allowed the legal confiscation of the ship as a prize of war.

 A swiftly selected boarding party consisting of boatman Bernhard Wiesemann, chief mate Ernst Fegert and chief mate Friedrich Engelke took over the sailing ship.
-The Norwegian crew was initially locked in their quarters, but when the Germans struggled to maneuver the ship's sail, the crew were set free and ordered to sail the bark to Cuxhaven, where they arrived after 43 hours.
+The Norwegian crew was initially locked in their quarters, but when the Germans struggled to maneuver the ship's sail, the crew were set free and ordered to sail the barque to Cuxhaven, where they arrived after 43 hours.

 There the navy confiscated and sold Royal, who then went on to serve with various German shipping companies both during and after the war until the ship in 1924 sold for scrap.

 This action was quite an achievement and boosted morale of the Zeppelin corps, but it annoyed the German command as it put the Zeppelin at considerable risk for little reward, and instructions were given to not repeat the capture.